BenCuff/github-pages-test/docs/data-vis.md

 ---
-title: "Accessibility: Data visualisation"
+title: "Accessibility: data visualisation"
 layout: guidance-page

 page-group-title: "Accessibility"
 page1:
   url: data-vis
-  name: "<u>Data visualisations</u>"
+  name: "<u>data visualisations</u>"
 page2:
   url: spreadsheets
   name: "Spreadsheets"
 ---
 > ## Main messages
->- Data visualisations must be compliant with current accessibility legislation.
+>- data visualisations must be compliant with current accessibility legislation.
 >- You should choose an appropriate and consistent way to visualise different types of data.
 >- Colours, text, and formatting should be carefully applied in order to aid interpretation of data visualisations.
->- Data visualisations should be easy to understand for users of all backgrounds.
+>- data visualisations should be easy to understand for users of all backgrounds.

 Throughout this document, citations are given as numbers in square brackets.
 They link to a full reference list which can be found at the end of this document.